More sophisticated is not always better: comparison of similarity measures for unsupervised learning of pathways in biomolecular simulations: Theory and Methods

 where $\langle \cdot \rangle_{i,t}$ denotes the average over all $N$ trajectories and all time-steps.
 The standardized entry is given by

 which ensures that each contact distance has zero mean and unit variance.

-\paragraph{Principal Component Analysis} To reduce the dimensionality of the contact distance data and extract putative path CVs, we carry out a Principal Component Analysis (PCA) following the approach introduced in Refs.~\onlinecite{Ernst2015, Post2019, Taenzel24}.
+\paragraph{Principal Component Analysis} To reduce the dimensionality of the contact distance data and extract putative path CVs, we carry out a Principal Component Analysis (PCA) following the approach introduced in Refs.~\citenum{Ernst2015, Post2019, Taenzel24}.
 The covariance matrix of the contact distances across all trajectories and time steps is defined as

 where $\mu_m$ is given by Eq.~\eqref{eq:timedistmean}.
 Diagonalization of the covariance matrix $(\sigma_{m,m'})$ produces a set of $k$ eigenvectors $\{\mathbf{e}_k\}$, arranged according to the magnitude of their eigenvalues $\{\lambda_k\}$ in decreasing order.
 To obtain the principal components $\mathrm{PC}^{(i)}_{k}(t)$, the contact distances $\mathbf{p}^{(i)}(t)$ are projected onto the eigenvectors via $\mathrm{PC}^{(i)}_{k}(t) = \mathbf{e}_k \cdot \mathbf{p}^{(i)}(t)$.
 Since a PCA is a unitary transformation, the projection preserves lengths as well as dimensions.
 Additionally, the composition of the eigenvectors $\{\mathbf{e}_k\}$ reveals the relative contributions of individual contacts.
 This allows to identify key input features and may yield insights into the microscopic discriminants of the unbinding process.\cite{Wolf2020,Wolf2023}